-I was getting a lot done during the twenty four-hours allotted to me.
+I was getting a lot done during the 24 hours allotted to me.
 I was productive and efficient and, on the surface, I looked like I had it all together.
-But on the inside, I felt hollow and unfulfilled because I yearned for more meaning.
+But on the inside, I felt hollow because I yearned for more meaning and stillness.

 The only times I would slow down and smell the roses, so to speak, were during my vacations.
-Like so many people, I was able to release all my worries only once I got off the treadmill of my daily routines and submerged myself in new experiences, new faces and new places.
+Like so many people, I was able to release all my worries only once I got off the treadmill of my daily routines and submerged myself in new experiences.

-Wouldn’t it be great if we could be in ‘vacation mode’ during our daily routines?
+Wouldn’t it be great if we could be in ‘vacation mode’ during our daily life?
 Is it possible to capitalize on every moment so that it adds to the adventure that is life?
-Isn’t the fact that we’re living here in this mind-boggling universe enough reason for us to make the most of our days on Earth?
-Absolutely!
-But for that to happen, it’s going to take some work.
+The answer is, yes!

-Time is a subjective tool that can be shared, saved, shaped and divided once we know how to use it..
-We can slow time by no longer measuring our lives by the clock, and realizing that time is a state of awareness that should be psychologically measured by how it feels.
+Time is a construct that can be shared, saved, shaped and divided once we know how to use it.
+We can slow time by no longer measuring our lives by the clock, and realizing that time is a state of awareness that should be measured by how it feels.

-Here are some ideas on how you can help you get the most out of your days:
+Here are five ideas on how you can get the most out of your days:

 Set an intention for yourself each morning about what you would like to achieve and feel during the day.
 You can even close your eyes and visualize how you would like your day to move forward.
 Prior to making decisions about a course of action, begin with an end goal in mind.
 The purpose of your life is to appreciate all that it has to offer and experience it fully in all its ambiguity and complexity.

-4. Arrange a schedule that gets you excited: I’ve always been a big fan of planning, but what I’ve grown to appreciate over the years is having plans that get me excited.
+4. Arrange a schedule that gets you excited: I’ve always been a planner, but what I’ve grown to appreciate over the years is having plans that get me excited.
 You want to be able to look over your calendar and feel a sense of positive anticipation.

 5. Soak in every moment by being present: Many people seem to forget that the present moment is all we have.
 All the living that occurs can only happen in the now.
 Yet so many of us are tempted to get stuck on the past or fantasize about the future.